zkxs/jinx/PRIVACY.md

 situations:
 - **Discord User IDs** are sent to the Jinxxy API in order to associate them with a license activation
 - Jinxxy creators (or other users they authorize) may export **Discord User IDs** of users who have activated licenses, allowing them to correlate your Discord and Jinxxy accounts.
+- **Jinxxy API data** (ids, urls, etc) may be shared with official Jinxxy team members solely for the purpose of reproducing and diagnosing Jinxxy API bugs.

 ## Changes to this Privacy Policy